Visiting Professors

 Introduction to Information Design

-Daniele Condorelli (U. of Warwick, UK)
+Daniele Condorelli (University of Warwick, UK)

 The course introduces students to the ideas and methods of the growing field of information design.
 It comprises 4 ninety-minute lectures and is tailored to graduate students with prior knowledge of basic probability and game theory.

-from October 21 to 31, 2024
+October 21 - 31, 2024

 The Fragility of Liberal Democracy